denis-beurive/angulardart-playground/warnings.md

 ## Be aware of the nasty comma!

-A single comma can generate tons of errors!
+**The presence or the absence** of A single comma can generate tons of errors!
 For example, let's consider the code below:

     @Component(
       selector: 'app-component',